 In 2003, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
 Where she was renamed as the Colleen McAllister.

-In 2016, she was acquired by the Port City Tug Company of Grosse Point, Michigan.
+In 2016, she was acquired by the Port City Tug Company of Muskegon, Michigan.
 Where the tug retained her name.
 And the tug was "laid up" at Grosse Point, Michigan.

 Her electrical service is provided by two, 125kW generator sets.
 The tug's capacities are 70,378 gallons of fuel oil, 1,440 gallons of lube oil, and 2,467 gallons of potable water.